ShailaText – pesach GUIDE

 No. It should be sold and put away with the chometz over Pesach.

-Liquid products such as perfumes, deodorant sprays etc which contain ethyl or denatured alcohol should be sold before Pesach as they may be derived from chometz.
-Although in their current state they are inedible, some poskim are stringent and view them as edible chometz since the chometz could become edible through distillation.
+Liquid products such as perfumes which contain ethyl or denatured alcohol should be sold before Pesach as they may be derived from chometz.
+Although in their current state they are inedible, some Poskim are stringent and view them as edible chometz since the chometz could become edible through distillation.

 Most creams and ointments are not considered to be problematic as one cannot extract the chometz content and they are irrevocably inedible.

 Do medications in A bathroom cupboard that are not kosher for Pesach need to be removed and sold or can you leave them in there and just not use them?